pizzapanther/clarity-prompt/README.md

 ## Concept for Conditions and Rule Matching

 Conditions are stored arguments that can be passed into a Django QuerySet.
 QuerySets then use bitwise operators to AND/OR the querysets into one QuerySet.
-This gives you a QuerySet of all Users that match the conditions which is ANDed with the requested user to see if that particular User is returned.
+This gives you a QuerySet of all Users that match the conditions which is ANDed with the requested user to see if that particular User is matches.

 ## Libraries